 Conversely, if you are the first known victim of a defective product, winning your case may depend on conducting a time-intensive investigation of the product’s design and manufacturing process.
 The sooner that examination begins, the better.

 So, do not wait.
-If you or someone you love suffered injuries in Spring Hill when a product you used or were exposed to did not function as intended, contact the experienced Spring Hill product liability lawyers at Lucas, Macyszyn, & Dyer today at (352) 686-0080 for a free case consultation.
+If you or someone you love suffered injuries when a product you used or were exposed to did not function as intended, contact the experienced Spring Hill product liability lawyers at Lucas, Macyszyn, & Dyer today at (352) 686-0080 for a free case consultation.
 Our team can answer your questions and help you explore your rights to demand payment for them you suffered.

 Review by: Les M.